 1) Daily Screening

-Prior to every shift, all employees must conduct a daily self screening before coming to work.
+Prior to every shift, all employees must conduct the Panther Health Survey before coming to work.
 Supervisors may also require that employees complete the COVID-19 Daily Screening Certification upon arriving at the workplace.
 An electronic COVID-19 Daily Screening Certification can be provide upon request, please contact UNI Environmental Health and Safety, Joseph Rayzor, extension 3-3189.

-Employees who have symptoms should notify their supervisor and stay home.
+Employees who have symptoms should complete the Panther Health Survey and stay home.
 For information about leaves view the COVID-19 Employee Leave Frequently Asked Questions and COVID-19 Temporary Leave Flowchart.
-Further questions regarding employee leave options should be directed to email@example.com.
+Further questions regarding employee leave options should be directed to firstname.lastname@example.org.

-Employees who are well but who have been potentially exposed to COVID-19 should notify their supervisor and stay home.
-A potential exposure means being a household contact or having close contact (less than 6 feet for greater than 15 minutes) with an individual with confirmed or suspected COVID-19.
+Employees who are well but who have been potentially exposed to COVID-19 should complete the Panther Health Survey and stay home.
+New guidelines from the Iowa Department of Public Health that say close contacts of COVID-positive cases will no longer need to quarantine for 14 days if a face covering was consistently and correctly worn by both people during the exposure. - Effective 9/29/20.
+A potential exposure means being a household contact or having close contact (less than 6 feet for greater than 15 minutes where one or more individuals are not properly wearing a mask) with an individual who is COVID-19 positive.
 The timeframe for having contact with an individual includes the 48 hours before the individual became symptomatic.
-Supervisors should then work with UNI Environmental Health and Safety, Joseph Rayzor, extension 3-3189, to see if safety measures can be put in place to allow the employee to return.
-Employees should contact firstname.lastname@example.org for information about leave options.
-For information about leaves view the COVID-19 Employee Leave Frequently Asked Questions and COVID-19 Temporary Leave Flowchart.
+Supervisors will be contacted by UNI Environmental Health and Safety, Joseph Rayzor, extension 3-3189, to see if safety measures can be put in place to allow the employee to return.
+Completion of the Panther Health Survey also connects employees with information about leave options, specific to their situation.
+For general information about leaves, view the COVID-19 Employee Leave Frequently Asked Questions and COVID-19 Temporary Leave Flowchart.

 2) Face Coverings

-Eating or drinking and six feet social distancing is maintained
+Eating or drinking and six feet physical distancing is maintained